 Long-term Care Quality

-In the final category, this nursing home was given another A+ for its long-term care grade, topping off an amazing profile of A+'s in each of our categories.
-For long-term care residents, the facility's primary objective is to keep patients as healthy and safe as possible.
-This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
-On top of looking at the quantity of care provided by aids and other staff, we analyzed the number of residents vaccinated for pneumonia.
-We weren't able to find this facility's vaccination rates.
-Clearly, this facility is doing something right in this area as it was able to keep its patients out of the hospital.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.
+In the final area, this facility also was given an excellent long-term care score, with an A. This wrapped up a rare straight A profile.
+For long-term care residents, the primary objective is to keep patients healthy and safe.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
+Once we looked at the volume of care provided by nurses and other staff, we turned to the nursing home's vaccination data.
+Unfortunately, it doesn't appear that this facility submitted vaccination data.
+Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Compared to national and state averages across all facilities.